Wed, Sep 23

 Today we look at another moral code based on a different set of assumptions about the goals of the moral life.
 According to the agapists, you are living a moral life to the extent that you love everyone indiscriminately, though you express that love in different ways depending on the needs of the other person.
-We'll consider two Christian approaches to this moral code.
-The first is found in the Parable fo the Good Samaritan in the Bible.
-The second approach comes from a key sermon from Martin Luther King Jr. The agapists, as we'll see, take a different approach from Plato on the question of what role emotion plays in moral life.
+The Christian tradition explores this moral code in the Parable of the Good Samaritan, which we will work to interpret.
+The agapists, as we'll see, also take a different approach from Plato on the question of what role emotion plays in moral life.

-- You will compare and contrast different religious and secular arguments in support of agapism.
+- Compare and contrast different religious and secular arguments in support of agapism.

-- You will consider different theories about the relationship between emotion, control, and moral obligation.
+- Consider different theories about the relationship between emotion, control, and moral obligation.

-- Identify at least two moral obligations that King thinks stem from the Parable of the Good Samaritan.
+- Identify at least two distinct moral obligations that might stem from the Parable of the Good Samaritan.

 - Reflect on the NYTimes story.
 Do you think there is a tension between a private obligation to love and good public policy?
 Why or why not?
 Give an argument for your view.